barryclark/jekyll-now/_first-level/about.md

 ---

 ### Justin Baum
-I am a student at the University of South Carolina studying Computer Science and have decided to drop my Math degree to pursue industry.
+I am a student at the University of South Carolina studying Computer Science and have decided to drop my math degree for a math minor to pursue industry.
 I enjoy many fields, including Graph Theory, Elliptic Curve Arithmetic, and Complexity Theory, as well as many other things.
 I enjoy playing and watching basketball as well.

 I currently work as a Software Engineer at NineFX Inc, where I have been working since August 2018.
 Previously I had only had experience working on projects solely by myself.